Get Organized Already

 There are Great Calendar Apps, Use Them!

-We’re busy people, we have to go to work five days a week, attend the birthday parties of our important people (and go shopping for their gifts), we have to file our taxes on time, pay our bills, it’s a lot of stuff.
+We’re busy people, we have to go to work five days a week, attend birthday parties for friends and family (and shop for their gifts), we have to file our taxes on time, pay our bills, it’s a lot of stuff.
 No normal person can keep all of that information in their head and even if they could, they really shouldn’t.

 Track Your Progress and Re-Adjust your Path